-10 Viking Facts You Should Know About Thor, The Norse God Of Thunder
+10 Facts You Should Know About Thor, The Norse God Of Thunder

-In these literary works, Thor is depicted as a major god who is the son of Odin and of Fjörgyn (the personification of the earth in the Norse mythology; ‘fjörgyn’ in the Old Norse language means ‘earth’).
+In these literary works, he is depicted as a major god who is the son of Odin and of Fjörgyn (the personification of earth in the Norse mythology; ‘fjörgyn’ in the Old Norse language means ‘earth’).
 He is the husband of the Norse goddess Sif and the lover of jötunn (giantess) Járnsaxa.
-His name can be found in literary sources in such variations as Ásabragr, Ása-Þórr, Atli, Björn, Einriði/Eindriði, Ennilangr, Harðhugaðr, Harðvéurr, Hlóriði/Hlórriði, Öku-Þor, Rymr, Sönnungr, Véþormr, Véuðr/Véoðr, Véurr or Vingþórr.
+His name can be found in literary sources in such variations as Ásabragr, Ása-Þórr, Atli, Björn, Einriði/Eindriði, Ennilangr, Harðhugaðr, Harðvéurr, Hlóriði/Hlórriði, Öku-Þor, Rymr, Sönnungr, Véþormr, Véuðr/Véoðr, Véurr, or Vingþórr.

-Below you can read a list comprising ten important facts about Thor, his role in the Norse mythology and his legacy.
+Below you can read a list comprising ten important facts about Thor, his significance within the Norse mythology and his legacy.

 10. Thor is commonly associated with his hammer Mjölnir which is thought to bear the power of thunder.
 The Mjölnir is a fantastic weapon which is described in the Norse mythology as having the capability of leveling mountains.
 According to Icelandic medieval author Snorri Sturluson, the hammer was forged by two dwarves by the names Sindri and Brokkr.